TOTAL REFURBISHMENT OF PAGE UNDER WAY

 As a footnote I thought this view worthy of inclusion.
 In 1963 Southend Airport was not the busy hub that it is today although, as can be seen in the background many brave souls risked a hop over to The Channel Islands or France aboard an ageing DC3 or Argosy/Viking/Hermes and the like.
 This ex Corporation Daimler meanwhile is busy operating a visitors airport sightseeing tour.

 EVENTUALLY TO INCLUDE: Lowestoft Great Yarmouth Kingston-upon-Hull Grimsby-Cleethorpes

 The small (only 17 vehicles in 1962) Lowestoft fleet was, despite its size an interesting one in the 1960s.
-The town's claim to bus fame was that it operated the most easterly bus route, to & from Pakefield, in the British Isles.
+The town's claim to bus fame was that it operated the most easterly bus route in the British Isles, to and from a place called Pakefield.

 ........but the undoubted stars of the fleet in 1962 (they lasted a couple of years more) were three or four remaining Guy Arab Utilities dating from 1945.
 As with most late survivors of this type elsewhere they had undergone some modernisation and rebuilding including rubber mounted windows but FBJ373 was of more original appearance than its brothers and at this time included the heavy shadow script style of fleetname that was being replaced fleetwide by a simple coat of arms.
 I may be wrong but I think that the Hughes Electricals business is still present in the High Street there.

 113 was a Roe bodied Daimler CVG6 of 1961, basically a front entrance example of the Northampton vehicle at the head of this page.
 It is seen here catching the summer sun on a strangely deserted the sea front in 1964.

 No.92 was one of six Albion Nimbus with 31-seat Willowbrook bodies supplied in 1959.